akrabat/changelog_generator/README.md

 links are scrubbed and substituted with the corresponding HTML entities; as such, the script should be generally usable unattended.

+This is a fork of [phly/changelog-generator](https://github.com/weierophinney/changelog_generator) for use with more recent versions of PHP and various quality-of-life improvements.

 ## Installation

 Use [Composer](https://getcomposer.org) to install dependencies: